These commands must be run as root to be fully effective, but requests for information can be made by all users:

 The following example provides read-only access for most systems but allows read-write access for rose and lilac:

 To share one file system with multiple clients, you must type all options on the same line.
 If you issue multiple invocations of the share command on the same object, only the last command that is run is applied.
 The following example enables read-write access to three client systems, but only rose and tulip are given access to the file system as root.

 When sharing a file system that uses multiple authentication mechanisms, ensure that you include the –ro, –ro=, –rw, –rw=, –root, and –window options after the correct security modes.
 In this example, UNIX authentication is selected for all hosts in the netgroup that is named eng.
 These hosts can mount the file system only in read-only mode.
-The hosts tulip and lilac can mount the file system read-write if these hosts use Diffie-Hellman authentication.
+The hosts tulip and lilac can mount the file system read-write.
 With these options, tulip and lilac can mount the file system read-only even if these hosts are not using DH authentication.
 However, the host names must be listed in the eng netgroup.

 Even though UNIX authentication is the default security mode, UNIX authentication is not included if the –sec option is used.
 Therefore, you must include a –sec=sys option if UNIX authentication is to be used with any other authentication mechanism.